TomWalsh11/Salesforce-LeadDeduplication/README.md

 ## **🔧 Installation**

-To get started with the **salesforce-lead-deduplication** repository:
+To get started with the **salesforce-lead-deduplication** repository, clone the repository using the command below:

-1. Clone the repository:
    ```bash
    git clone https://github.com/TomWalsh11/salesforce-lead-deduplication.git